SnowdogApps/magento2-theme-blank-sass/README.md

 Still a lot of things needs to be fixed or polished, but it's definitely working :smile:

 ## Installation
+1. Switch to your Magento project root
-* `composer require snowdog/theme-blank-sass`
+2. Run `composer require snowdog/theme-blank-sass`
+3. Run `bin/magento setup:upgrade`
-* If you are not in developer mode you should run `bin/magento setup:static-content:deploy`
+4. If you are not in developer mode you should run `bin/magento setup:static-content:deploy`
-* Compile SASS files, i.e. via [Frontools](https://github.com/SnowdogApps/magento2-frontools)
+5. Compile SASS files, we recommend using [Frontools](https://github.com/SnowdogApps/magento2-frontools)
-* Check your great looking theme :wink:
+6. Check your great looking theme :wink:

 ## Questions
 If you have any questions about this project let's go to offical Magento forum - [Less to Sass Community Project](https://community.magento.com/t5/Less-to-Sass-Community-Project/bd-p/less-to-sass)